apptopia/byte_buffer/README.md

 Fast native implementation of binary buffer for MRI.

-ByteBuffer is designed to be a drop in replacement of https://github.com/iconara/ione `Ione::ByteBuffer`.
+ByteBuffer is designed to be a drop in replacement of `Ione::ByteBuffer` from [ione gem](https://github.com/iconara/ione).
 It implements the same interface, extending it with support for additional numeric types and array operations.

 It can be used for marshalling/demarshalling of binary frame PDUs.
-A prime example of such use case is code for handling cassandra native protocol which can be found in `Cassandra::Protocol::CqlNativeByteBuffer` from https://github.com/apptopia/ruby-driver/tree/perf-tweaks
+A prime example of such use case is code for handling cassandra native protocol which can be found in `Cassandra::Protocol::CqlNativeByteBuffer` class within [custom branch](https://github.com/apptopia/ruby-driver/tree/perf-tweaks) of cassandra driver gem.

 ## Benchmarks